julsraemy/loud-consistency/lux-extractor/README.md

 # LUX JSONL Data Extractor

 This script processes a JSONL file and creates output files based on the specified parameters.
-It can extract a specified number of lines, a specified line range, or all lines from a JSONL file.
+It can extract a specified number of lines, a specified line range, or all lines from a JSONL file and save the main `id`, i.e. the LUX URI pointing to a given Linked Art object, in txt files (each 10,000 entries a new file is generated).
 Additionally, it can save entries as individual JSON files.

 ## Usage